 Between 2010 to 2013 Ewan performed with Edinburgh collective “the Southern Tenant Folk Union”, with whom he performed on national Irish T.V.
 (Late Late Show 2013, The View 2010).
 He toured 3 albums with the band across the UK and Ireland, received stellar national press and in 2011 they received Americana Artist of the Year award.

 In theatre Ewan has created music for artificial reality show “Dragon Matrix” (2015-2017) and worked on “In Her Shadows” directed by Cora Bisset.
 In 2014 he created music for “Embrace” and “My City” and before that worked on numerous childrens theatre shows, “The Gift”, “Lost Sock Princess”, “Faerie Stories”.

-Currently Ewan resides in Montreal and involves himself in a variety of project in the worlds of theatre and music.
-Projects include "Bike Story" - a community project that turns bicycles into musical instruments and visual theatre pieces.
-"Broken Car Band" - https://www.facebook.com/brokencarband/ and "Montreal Ceilidh Band" - www.montrealceilidhband.com
+Currently Ewan resides in Montreal and involves himself in a variety of projects in the worlds of theatre and music.
+Projects include "Bike Story" - a community project that turns bicycles into musical instruments and visual theatre pieces, old school Americana collective "Hot Sweet Potato Club (Sandwich), "The Carrot, Sex, Shit, Death", "Skiffle the Washboard Cat (puppet web series, the "Broken Car Band" - https://www.facebook.com/brokencarband/ and "Montreal Ceilidh Band" - www.montrealceilidhband.com